paolajuarezgomez/OCA_TF_COMPUTE/README.md

 During this UseCase we're going to:

-* Use Github Actions to build different pipelines/workflows.
+* Use Github Actions to build different pipelines.
-* Create a test pipeline/workflow using Terratest.
+* Create a test pipeline using Terratest.
 * Deploy IaC using Terraform.

 ## ✅ Usage